For Asia's tech giants, clouds before the windows

-Lenovo (0992.HK) and other PC makers from the region have made inroads on U.S. competitors Dell DELL.O and Hewlett-Packard (HPQ.N).
+Lenovo and other PC makers from the region have made inroads on U.S. competitors Dell and Hewlett-Packard.
 But uncertainty about Windows 8, the devices running the system and the pricepoints are seen dampening sales of PCs before the launch, and may even discourage users from buying until they have been tried and tested in the market.

 "We think that Win8/RT and Ultrabooks will not stimulate PC demand," Jefferies analysts wrote in a research note on Monday, although they did anticipate seasonal demand in the third and fourth quarters.